sefffal/Octofitter.jl/docs/src/images.md

 ```
 Note how we also provided a prior on the photometry called `H`.
 We can put any name we want here, as long as it's used consistently throughout the model specification.

-See [Fit Astrometry](@ref fit-astrometry) for a description of the different orbital parameters, and conventions used.
+See [Fit AstrometryLikelihood](@ref fit-astrometry) for a description of the different orbital parameters, and conventions used.

 Finally, create the system and pass in the planet.